 There is nothing more frustrating than working on a drawing for 20 hours and having it ruined because it got dirty because you left it out.

 Anyone can learn how to draw.
-By practicing these pencil sketching tips and tips for drawing you will enhance your drawing skills farther than you could have ever imagined.
+By practicing these pencil sketching tips and tips for drawing, you will further enhance your drawing skills.

 Keep practicing the sketching tips until you feel comfortable and confident with your lines.